epfl-ada/ada-2024-project-data-crusadas/README.md

           2. Help in the creation of the PCA methods and coming up with ideas for the different methods in the project
           3. Creation of the website

 Valentin: 1.
-Attending groups meetings
+Creation of the datastory
           2. Creation of the website